Fleet demonstrates promise of environmentally-friendly technology

 Li-ion Battery Packs

 The Li-ion battery packs in Sprinter plug-in hybrids will be 47 percent lighter compared to previous NiMH systems and deliver more power than today’s conventional hybrid batteries.

 “Advanced battery technology is the single most important enabler in making all types of electric vehicles practical,” says Wright.
 “Plug-in hybrids, conventional hybrids, electric vehicles (EVs) and hydrogen fuel cell vehicles.
 All that will benefit from Lithium-ion technology.
 Johnson Controls-Saft is determined to deliver state-of-the-art batteries.
 Especially to power advanced, environmentally friendly vehicles.”

 Plug-in hybrids can travel much farther on emission-free electric power than conventional hybrids, and are particularly well-suited for urban delivery vehicles operating in heavy traffic and making frequent stops.
 Plug-ins can be charged overnight using less-expensive off-peak electricity.
 Very large battery packs, however, are needed to store the electric energy for daily use.

 “The Dodge Sprinter plug-in hybrids will be placed in multiple locations within the United States,” Wright added.
 “The technology will be exposed to different drive cycles yielding information to develop the next generation of Lithium-ion batteries.”

-Johnson Controls-Saft is a joint venture that has brought together Johnson Controls — the world’s leading supplier of automotive batteries and a company deeply experienced in integrated automotive systems solutions — with Saft, a French advanced energy storage solutions provider with extensive Li-ion battery expertise.
+In conclusion, Johnson Controls-Saft is a joint venture that has brought together Johnson Controls.
+Finally, it’s the world’s leading supplier of automotive batteries.
+Also, a company deeply experienced in integrated automotive systems solutions.
+That’s with Saft, a French advanced energy storage solutions provider with extensive Li-ion battery expertise.